Family Records

 Bow (III)

 3 Formerly thought to have originated in Colebrooke it is now clear that this family came from Bow and is likely to be related to the two families above.
 Parts of this family moved outside Devon to London and Somerset in the 1850s, but now has connections in USA, Australia.
-05 January 2010
+Henry, from this family, became a successful Dairyman in Australia 05 March 2022

 Bow (IV)